MicrosoftDocs/Viva/Viva/solutions/viva-front-line-workers.md

 Once you have Learning set up, you can make it easily discoverable from your Viva Connections Dashboard by adding a Learning app card to it.
 To do this, go to your Dashboard in SharePoint, add the Teams app card to your dashboard, and search for and select Viva Learning from the property pane on the right.
 Get more information about [getting started with Viva Connections](/Viva/connections/guide-to-setting-up-viva-connections).

 #### Connect with Viva Engage
 Viva Engage serves the needs of knowledge-sharing, employee experiences, company-wide communications, and leadership engagement by providing a central place for your conversations, files, events, and updates.
 This can be especially useful for frontline workers to share and consume just-in-time information with their co-workers, team leads, and supervisors.
-See how to [Manage a community in Yammer](https://support.microsoft.com/office/manage-yammer-community-members-75253554-d0f3-4148-b835-e6a9a8a0c294).
+See how to [Manage a community in Viva Engage](https://support.microsoft.com/office/manage-vivaengage-community-members-75253554-d0f3-4148-b835-e6a9a8a0c294).

-Additionally, you can use the Viva Engage app for Microsoft Teams and the Yammer web part on your home page (or other pages) in SharePoint Online.
+Additionally, you can use the Viva Engage app for Microsoft Teams and the Viva Engage web part on your home page (or other pages) in SharePoint Online.
 When you use the [Viva Engage app for Microsoft Teams](https://support.microsoft.com/en-us/topic/getting-started-with-microsoft-viva-engage-729f9fce-3aa6-4478-888c-a1543918c284), you can also [add it to Viva Connections as a card to your dashboard](/viva/connections/create-dashboard), making it easy for your employees to find.

 **Next**: See how to help employees gain valuable insights into how they use their time and how to protect it in [Supporting work life balance](/Viva/solutions/viva-work-life-balance).